nhat-phan/merge-request-integration/README.md

 ### Attribution

-- Icons by [Font Awesome](https://fontawesome.com/) is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)
+- Icons by [Font Awesome](https://fontawesome.com/) are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)